Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

 3. Ensure that weave hasn't split-brained

-    Run the following command on each member of the kubernetes cluster (masters and workers) to ensure that weave is operating as a single cluster:
+    Run the following command on each member of the kubernetes cluster (master nodes and worker nodes) to ensure that weave is operating as a single cluster:

     ```bash
     ncn# weave --local status connections  | grep failed